pradyumnac/SetupVSCode/README.md

 ### MarkDown All in One

 "markdown.extension.list.indentationSize": "inherit" for proper indentation
-(Remember that  markdown has no concept of indent)
+(Remember that  markdown has no concept of)

 ---